difiore/Intro_to_R_Reader/_book/02_Visualizing_Your_Data.md

 So we can see that, by log-transforming our variables, we get a linear-looking relationship in our data.

 Now, I'm personally not a fan of log graphs - [and you shouldn't be, either](https://www.researchgate.net/publication/326450797_Logarithmic_scales_in_ecological_data_presentation_may_cause_misinterpretation).
 But you'll sometimes have data that can't be properly explained without logarithims - or bosses who won't listen to reason.
 As such, it's worth knowing how to make R plot things exactly as you want it to.
+Usually, however, it makes a lot more sense to plot your data without any transformations, and just use transformed values as needed in your analyses.
+We'll discuss that more in chapters 5 and 6, however.

 You can perform plenty of other axes transformations by specifying the `trans` argument inside of your scale function.
 For instance, if we wanted to use a natural log instead, we could type: